-We encourage applicants to review the collections of our past winners, featured on our website, to get a sense of the focus and depth we hope to see.
+We encourage applicants to review the collections of our past winners, featured on our website, to get a sense of the focus and depth we reward.

 - Personal information: your name, date of birth, mailing address, telephone number, and email address.